dulbrich/ward-cleaning-2025-3/docs/SCHEDULE.md

 - Implement responsive design for mobile compatibility
 - Cache schedule data for performance
 - Implement error handling for all API requests
 - Add loading states for async operations
+- Implement confirmation dialogs for destructive actions with clear warnings